 According to the CDC, around 36 million senior citizens fall every year.
 About 1 out of every 5 falls results in some type of injury.
 It’s a fact of life: as we age, our bodies grow more fragile.
 And, in one’s Golden years, it becomes more important than ever to take preventative measures to ensure a happy and healthy retirement.
 So – what can you do to help avoid these accidents?
-Here are 5 home modification suggestions for fall prevention and minimizing accidents!
+Here are 5 easy home modifications you can do today for fall prevention and minimizing accidents!

 Few things are worse than that helpless feeling of losing your footing.
 You lurch forward, trying to hold your balance.
 Then, just as you’re about to hit the floor, your body naturally tenses up to break the fall and…OUCH!
 Best case scenario – you have a bruised knee.
 Worst case scenario – well, more serious injuries.